The Lighting Patch Editor

 Beneath the patch table is a sort of mini-inspector that shows details of the selected instrument or light group.

 MIDI.
-You can assign a Note On, Note Off, Program Change, or Control Change message to an instrument or light group to use a MIDI controller (or MIDI software) to control that instrument or light group's intensity parameter.
+You can assign a Note On, Note Off, Program Change, or Control Change message to an instrument or light group to use a MIDI controller (or MIDI software) to control that instrument or light group's default parameter.
 You can also click Capture to have QLab listen for an incoming MIDI message and assign it automatically.

 Add to Group...
 Clicking this button will display a pop-up of all light groups in the workspace, and allow you add the selected instrument(s) and/or light group(s) to a light group.
 Light groups can indeed contain other light groups.